Lotus Evija

+The Evija is set at US$2.3 million, before options and taxes.

 Name

 The name Evija is derived from Eve of the Abrahamic religions, a name whose etymology can be traced back to the Biblical Hebrew חי, meaning 'alive', or 'living'.
 Lotus Cars CEO Phil Popham said: "Evija is the perfect name for our new car because it is the first all-new car to come from Lotus as part of the wider Geely family.
-With Geely's support we are set to create an incredible range of new cars which are true to the Lotus name and DNA."
+With Geely's support, we are set to create an incredible range of new cars which are true to the Lotus name and DNA."